Coordinating Charitable Donations with Leontief Preferences: Equilibrium distributions

-The following lemma shows that every efficient utility vector is generated by at most one distribution. \begin{restatable}{lemma}{efficientunique} Let $\delta$ and $\delta'$ be efficient distributions inducing the same utility vector, that is, $u_i(\delta)=u_i(\delta')$ for all $i \in N$.
-Then, $\delta=\delta'$. \end{restatable} \begin{proof} By Lemma \ref{lem:efficient-iff-critical}, for each $x \in \supp(\delta)$ there is an agent for whom $x$ is critical.
-Denote one such agent by $i_x$.
-Then,
+The next lemma shows that every efficient utility vector is generated by at most one collective distribution. \begin{restatable}{lemma}{efficientunique} Let $\delta$ and $\delta'$ be efficient distributions inducing the same utility vector, that is, $u_i(\delta)=u_i(\delta')$ for all $i \in N$.
+Then, $\delta=\delta'$. \end{restatable}